pioardi/chaos-typhoon/experiments/002/README.md

 # Chaos experiments

-This repo contains some fully automated chaos experiments to demonstrate the power of Chaos Engineering practice and apply it at cloud infrastructure level.
+This folder contains a fully automated chaos experiment to demonstrate the power of Chaos Engineering practice and apply it at cloud infrastructure level.

 Chaos experiments will be applied on the architecture below :